 Angela Lommen currently serves as the Program Director, Support & Technical Services for BAE Systems in Sterling Heights.
 Lommen joined BAE Systems in 1998, serving in supply chain and business management roles before being named the Finance Director (2010-2013).
 Prior to BAE Systems, she was a Grants and Contracts Officer at the University of North Dakota, spending nine years supporting energy and environmental research and development.
 She has also served on boards of community organizations and Omnitech Robotics, LLC.
 Angie is a certified Project Management Professional and earned a Masters Degree in Business Administration from the University of St. Thomas, St. Paul, Minnesota.Regarded as one of the world’s largest defense and space industry companies, BAE Systems recently opened a $58 million research and engineering center in Sterling Heights.

-Wayne serves as Business Development Specialist for Anderson, Eckstein and Westrick headquartered in Shelby Township.
-Wayne is Past President & CEO of the Sterling Heights Regional Chamber of Commerce & Industry, and served in that position for eight years.
-Prior to joining the staff, he served on the Chamber's board of 13 years, including four years as chairman of the board, prior to assuming the President & CEO position.
+Wayne serves as the Marketing Manager for civil engineering firm Anderson, Eckstein & Westrick headquartered in Shelby Township.
+He is past President and CEO of the Sterling Heights Regional Chamber of Commerce & Industry, a position he held for eight years.
+He served on the chamber’s board of directors for 13 years, including four years as chairman of the board, prior to assuming the President & CEO position.

-A life-long resident of Macomb Township, he served 49 years in the newspaper industry prior to joining the Chamber.
-He started in the newspaper business as an apprentice in the composition department of the Macomb Daily. he subsequently held publisher positions at the Advisor & Source, Richmond Newspapers, the Voice, Tri-County News, Suburban Lifestyles and the Daily Tribune in Royal Oak.
+A life-long Macomb Township resident, he worked in the newspaper industry for 49 years prior to joining the chamber.
+Following an apprenticeship and a number of positions at the Macomb Daily, he held publisher positions at the Advisor & Source and Richmond Newspapers, The Voice, Tri-County News, Suburban Lifestyles, and the Royal Oak Daily Tribune.

-In addition to the Sterling Heights Area Community Foundation, he is also a board member oft he Macomb Charitable Foundation, The Friends of Macomb Foundation and the Macomb Twp.
-Historical Commission.
+In addition to the Sterling Heights Area Community Foundation, he is also a board member of the Friends of Macomb Twp.
+Foundation and the Macomb Charitable Foundation.

 Karl G. Oskoian, Oskoian Communications, LLC